SciMed/style-guide/README.md

 * Do not rely on or store data in the DOM.
 (This is particularly true from a security stand point.
 Do not put secure or sensitive information in the DOM.
 For example do not have a hidden field with a SSN, or that determines whether someone is an admin).
 * Coffeescript file extensions should not include `.js` where possible.
 Prefer `foo.coffee` to `foo.js.coffee.`
 * Always prefix jQuery variables with `$` e.g. `$finder = $('.finder')`
-* For ternary operations in coffeescript, prefer `if foo then bar else baz`.
+* For ternary operations in Coffeescript, prefer `if foo then bar else baz`.
 (The `? :` syntax has surprising behavior.)
 * In applications that are not using ReactJS, prefer JS templating libraries (Handlebars, Mustache) to rolling your own over-complicated JS

 # SCSS